psych-ds/psychds-validator/README.md

 After installing, deno will output some instructions about how to add deno to your PATH variable (so that you can use it without writing out the entire path to the app).
 It will look like this:

+(make sure to modify the command by replacing <your_username> with your actual mac username)

 ```
 export DENO_INSTALL="/Users/<your_username>/.deno"
 export PATH="$DENO_INSTALL/bin:$PATH"
 ```

 If you're unsure how to handle this, you can use these commands to add the lines to the .zshrc file and then source the file so the changes are reloaded:

- (make sure to modify the command by replacing <your_username> with your actual mac username)
+(The point of adding these commands to the .zshrc file instead of just running them directly is that, if you run them directly, they will only affect your current terminal session.
+By adding them to .zshrc, they will apply every time you open a new terminal)

 ```
 echo -e '\nexport DENO_INSTALL="/Users/<your_username>/.deno"\nexport PATH="$DENO_INSTALL/bin:$PATH"' >> ~/.zshrc